RealOrangeOne/theorangeone.net-legacy/content/college/wall-of-sheep.md

 Personally, I dislike being limited by technology.
 If there's a system in place like a proxy filter, network restrictions, or even any remote control software, I just have to try and break through it or work around it.
 This was mostly the case at college.

 Throughout my time there, I was able to break through many parts of their network, mostly the sections involving keeping students on task.
-The hardest part of this was doing it in such a way that it couldnt be traced back to me, just in case they didnt appreciate me _testing_ their systems.
+The hardest part of this was doing it in such a way that it couldn't be traced back to me, just in case they didn't appreciate me _testing_ their systems.
 Whilst I don't condone doing this, it is certainly a lot of fun, and I learnt a whole lot through it.
 To this day, they still have no idea I did any of it, unless they're reading this, in which case, __Hi__!

 <!--- make this dynamic at some point! -->